How can the careers service help me?

 Once we receive all of the documentation, we will then send a confirmation email to you with your appointment details.

-All practice interviews take place in the careers service in G12 and are booked in either for 10am, 11am or 12pm on Mondays and Tuesdays only.
+All practice interviews take place in the careers service in G12 and are booked in either for 10am, 11am or 12pm from Monday to Thursday.
 Appointments are 45 minutes long.

 Does the Careers Service offer e-advice?

 If you are unable to visit us in person due to work commitments or if you are living outside of London, we are able to offer e-advice to students.